gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a master's student in the [Department of Statistics](https://stats.stanford.edu) at [Stanford University](https://www.stanford.edu).
+I am an M.S. student in the [Department of Statistics](https://stats.stanford.edu) at [Stanford University](https://www.stanford.edu).
 Previously, I received my bachelor's degree in Computer and Data Science from [New York University](https://www.nyu.edu/).
 My research interests lie at the intersection of causality, statistical inference, and machine learning, with applications in healthcare, public policy, social science, and sports.

 <!---